UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Student_Theses.rst

 * Natasha Ridenour, PhD, `ON THE CIRCULATION AND FRESHWATER DYNAMICS OF THE HUDSON BAY COMPLEX <https://doi.org/10.7939/r3-7syy-jd18>`_

 * Ran Tao, MSc, `Modelling the Long-Term Fate and Transport Pathways of Pollutant in the Canadian Arctic <https://doi.org/10.7939/r3-hgg2-5g21>`_

+* Laura Gillard, PhD, `Modelling the Interconnection of the Ocean and the Greenland Ice Sheet <https://doi.org/10.7939/r3-p634-yg06>`_

 2019
 ----